-Experimental design and behavioral testing
+Experimental design and Behavioural testing

-Testing at various days post-injury (dpi) is summarized in Figure 1.
-Sample size was calculated using power analysis (https://eda .nc3rs.org.uk/eda/) for pair-wise post-hoc comparisons after analysis of variance (ANOVA), to a statistical power of 90%, with a significance level α =0.05 to detect a 25% and 20% relative difference in sensorimotor behavioral scoring (Modified Neurological Severity Score; mNSS), lesion size, and histopathology (glial responses, cell proliferation, and white matter), as experimental primary and secondary outcomes.
-All the behavior (the primary study endpoint) was assessed in "blind," with the researcher unaware of the treatment, in accord with ARRIVE (Animal Research: Reporting of In Vivo Experiments) guidelines.
+The testing at various days post-injury (dpi) is summarised in Figure 1.
+Sample size was calculated using power analysis (https://eda.nc3rs.org.uk/eda/) for pairwise post-hoc comparisons after ANOVA, to a statistical power of 90%, with a significance level $\alpha$ =0.05 to detect a 25% and 20% relative difference in sensorimotor behavioural scoring (mNSS), lesion size and histopathology (glial responses, cell proliferation and white matter), as experimental primary and secondary outcomes.
+All the behaviour (the primary study endpoint), was assessed in "blind", with the researcher unaware of the treatment, in accordance with ARRIVE guidelines.

-Modified Neurological Severity Score
+Modified Neurological Severity Score (mNSS)

-The mNSS was used to evaluate motor ability, balance, and alertness, using a scoring system based on the ability to perform 10 tasks that evaluate motor ability, balance, and alertness (Supplementary Fig. 2) (see online supplementary material at http://www .liebertpub.com).
+The mNSS was used to evaluate motor ability, balance and alertness, using a scoring system based on the ability to perform ten tasks that evaluate motor ability, balance and alertness (Supplementary Fig. 2).
 During the first week, testing was performed every other day, then once a week, until the end of experiment.
 A point was given for failure to perform a task.
-Tissue pathology correlates well with impairment scores and with degree of brain edema.^{43,44} The first mNSS was obtained 24 h post-TBI.
+The tissue pathology correlates well with impairment scores and with the degree of brain oedema.
+The first mNSS was obtained 24 h after TBI.